 Exploratory Data Analysis is a crucial step before you jump to machine learning or modeling of your data.
 It provides the context needed to develop an appropriate model – and interpret the results correctly.

 Over the years, machine learning has been on the rise – and that’s given birth to a number of powerful machine learning algorithms.
 So powerful that they almost tempt you to skip the Exploratory Data Analysis phase.
 While it’s understandable why you’d want to take advantage of such algorithms and skip the EDA – It is not a very good idea to just feed data into a black box and wait for the results.
 It has been observed time and time again that Exploratory Data Analysis provides a lot of critical information which is very easy to miss – information that helps the analysis in the long run, from framing questions to displaying results.
+If you are a beginner and interested to learn more about data science, check out our data science training from top universities.

 While the aspects of EDA have existed as long as we’ve had data to analyse, Exploratory Data Analysis officially was developed back in the 1970s by John Turkey – the same scientist who coined the word “Bit” (short for Binary Digit).
 EDA is often seen and described as a philosophy more than science because there are no hard-and-fast rules for approaching it.
 The purpose of Exploratory Data Analysis is essential to tackle specific tasks such as: